duesenklipper/wicket-safemodel/README.md

 If you feel comfortable with configuring annotation processors, use metagen, since it will give you more than a reflection-based technique ever can.

-If you don't want to fiddle with your build, yet still want more safety for the almost all use cases, read on.
+If you don't want to fiddle with your build, yet still want more safety for almost all use cases, read on.

 Introducing SafeModel